 to trigger to pyre to output a ton of metadata about it's current state when it

 parses the that function call.
 This can be useful as a starting point to figure

 out why something is/isn't happening.
 This will produce very verbose output.

-If you only want to check what pyre knows about the types of variables, you can
+If you only want to check what pyre knows about the types of variables, inject a

-sink, run Pysa, and see if the flow is detected.
+then run Pysa and see if your injected flow is detected.